 A serving of broccoli has more Vitamin C than an orange and the same amount of calcium as is in an 8 ounce glass of milk.
 One broccoli spear has three times the fiber of a slice of whole wheat bread plus it is loaded with Vitamin A. Broccoli contains chromium which helps to regulate insulin levels in our blood and it also is a good source for iron which keeps our red blood cells strong and plentiful.

 The high levels of folic acid and Vitamin C make broccoli a great detoxifier, and the fiber makes it a colon and intestinal health food.
 The magnesium in it helps to calm the acid pumps in our stomachs.
 The calcium is excellent for bone density and teeth, while the presence of Vitamins E and A is good for healthy, glowing skin.
+It has even been used to fight sunburn by applying it directly to the skin!

 Health Cautions and Concerns of Broccoli